 Baked into the premise is the potential that this close friendship has romantic self-discovery elements too.
 The movie comes about as close as possible to making the queerness of Luca and Alberto the text of the movie without actually doing so.
 Perhaps this is cowardly — just let the boys love each other if that’s the story you want to tell! — but I didn’t mind the ambiguity.
 Sometimes there’s a blurry line between affection and attraction, and it felt honest here.

 The visuals of the movie are hugely inviting.
 The cartoonish character designs feel hand-crafted and expressive, not garish or uncanny.
-I understand that tastes vary, and the “bean mouth” or “Cal Arts” aesthetic is divisive, but the movie is so evocative with its faces and character animation that I think the style is a total triumph.
+I understand that tastes vary, and the “bean mouth” or “Cal Arts” aesthetic is divisive, especially rendered in CGI, but the movie is so evocative with its faces and character animation that I think the style is a total triumph.

 What I really love about Luca is its easygoing, midcentury Italian summer vibe, from the colors to the music to the fashion, etc. I would watch a whole series around these kids experiencing a summer in Portorosso, devouring every experience with wonder.